 ECU or SCOPE: Show a section with visibly white and red parts.

-Line the brain slices vertically in order from the back to the front of brain, use a ruler to ensure that the total length of each line is the same and take pictures [1].
+Line the brain slices vertically on the black cardboard in order from the back to the front of brain, use a ruler to ensure that the total length of each line is the same and take pictures [1].
 Authors, where do you line the slices on?

+Answer: Line the brain slices vertically on the black cardboard.

 Talent lining the slices and uses the ruler to measure.